Configuration Management Tools

 - Contractors and periods of performance may come and go.
-It is recommended that the transition from one contractor to the next include an inventory of baselined hardware, software, documents, etc. PCAs on the departing contractor product should establish what the new contractor inherits.
+The transition from one contractor to the next should include an inventory of baselined hardware, software, documents, etc. PCAs on the departing contractor product should establish what the new contractor inherits.
 Gap analysis should be performed to determine the delta and provide input to the contract closure activity prior to making final payments to the departing contractor.

-Conversely, if the above lessons are not applied, the consequences can lead to CM failure.
-Indications that things are not going well include: leadership support is not evident, formal CCBs are not chartered or recognized as change approval authorities or do not function, "lanes in the road" are not defined and chaos reigns, attendance at CM meetings (CCBs, engineering/technical review boards, and impact assessment boards/teams) declines or is non-existent, and cross program/project impacts are not identified by CM, but only when something breaks down.
+Conversely, if the preceding lessons are not applied, the consequences can lead to CM failure.
+Watch for these indications that things are not going well: leadership support is not evident, formal CCBs are not chartered or recognized as change approval authorities or do not function, "lanes in the road" are not defined and chaos reigns, attendance at CM meetings (CCBs, engineering/technical review boards, and impact assessment boards/teams) declines or is nonexistent, or CM only identifies cross program/project impacts when something breaks down.

 Automated CM Tools Lessons Learned

-- Buying a tool will not establish an appropriate CM program for your effort.
+- Buying a CM tool will not establish an appropriate CM program for your effort.

 - It is unlikely that a single automated CM tool can be all things to all stakeholders by integrating all required elements across all platforms.
 So-called commercial off-the-shelf "suites" of tools may not contain integrated capabilities to suit the enterprise.
-When they have the potential for integration, often there may be a significant effort needed to adapt the products after they are taken out of the box.
-What may support software development with check-out/check-in features may be bundled within a "suite" of stand-alone automated tools without any integration.
-Tool administrators may only have the ability to export to a spreadsheet for reporting.
-Automated tools may control one area well, but not be suited for other areas.
+When they have the potential for integration, adapting the products after they are taken out of the box often requires significant effort.
+What may support software development with check-out/check-in features may be bundled within a "suite" of standalone automated tools without any integration.
+Tool administrators may only be able to export to a spreadsheet for reporting.
+Automated tools may control one area well, but they may not be suited for other areas.

 - The automated CM tools used within the development and test environments may not be compatible with those in the production environments.
 This may require development of semi-automated or manual processes.
-In either event, security and firewall infrastructures may present additional challenges.
+Security and firewall infrastructures may present additional challenges.

-- Automated CM tools may offer flexible options, including the ability to design your own change request (CR) form and flow.
+- Automated CM tools may offer flexible options, including the ability to design your own request for change form and flow.
 This has inherent pros and cons.
-There is often an assumption by the acquirer that the tool will deliver a CR process out of the box such that no other development effort will be needed.
-It is important to understand that the capabilities delivered out of the box are directly impacted by the installation/customization of those tools.
-It is important to understand the need for development and administration of the automated tools, and set expectations early on.
+The acquirer often assumes that the tool will deliver a request for change process out of the box with no other development effort needed.
+The capabilities delivered out of the box are directly impacted by the installation/customization of those tools.
+It is important to understand the need for development and administration of the automated tools and to set expectations early on.

-- Avoid an approach with tools that implies the tool will establish the standard and solve the problem.
+- Avoid an approach that implies that the tool will establish the standard and solve the problem.
 It is not best practice to say "Here is the solution.
 What is your problem?"